Victor-Silvis/ComputerVision/ObjectDetection/README.md

    Structure your data as shown below (see *Training Data Structure*).

 2. **Train the Model**
    Use the provided `Train.py` script to train the model on your custom dataset.
-This wll save a trained model when done or manually stopped.
+This will save a trained model when done or manually stopped.
 Note for a model like this (with many layers) many epochs are needed.
 The training will show the accuracy on the test images every x epochs.

 3. **Apply the Model**
    Load the saved model file and use it where you would like.
 Use `Demo.py` to see how to use the model on a video.